timonBusch/pmdungeon/README.md

 tbd
 TODO check if this can be automated

+TODO: How to contribute

 ## License

 All files are published under the MIT license by their respective authors.
-See LICENSE for details.
+See [LICENSE](./license.md) for details.